Semien’s 5 RBIs, Seager’s home run lead Rangers over Diamondbacks 11-7 for 3-1 World Series lead

+Rangers batters not only bonded, they whipped through the Arizona Diamondbacks like a desert storm.

-PHOENIX (AP) — Marcus Semien’s two-run triple and three-run homer powered Texas to a 10-run lead by the third inning, Corey Seager hit another long home run and the Rangers beat the Arizona Diamondbacks 11-7 on Tuesday night to move ahead three games to one in the World Series.
+Marcus Semien’s two-run triple and three-run homer powered Texas to a 10-run lead by the third inning, Corey Seager hit another long home run and the Rangers won 11-7 to move ahead three games to one in the World Series.

-Rangers batters whipped through Diamondbacks pitching like a desert storm, taking a 10-0 lead and becoming the first team in Series history with consecutive five-run innings.
-Seager’s third two-run homer of the Series capped the second, Semien’s drive punctuated the third and Jonah Heim added an eighth-inning shot.
+“That took a lot of guts for him to come out there and speak,” Seager said of García.
+“He was vulnerable.
+He wants to be out there.
+He told us he loved us.”

-Nathan Eovaldi tries to close out the third all-wild card Series on Wednesday night against Zac Gallen in a rematch of Game 1 starters.
+Nathan Eovaldi tries to clinch the third all-wild card Series on Wednesday night against Zac Gallen in a rematch of Game 1 starters.

+“We’ve got our top guy on the mound now,” Semien said.
+“He’s a guy who’s been waiting for this moment the entire year.”

 Forty-two of 49 previous teams to take 3-1 leads have gone on to win the World Series.
 The most recent club to overcome a 3-1 deficit was the Chicago Cubs against Cleveland in 2016.